 Since June 2018, Swiss cantons have been using the new guidelines issued by the Federal Tax Administration (FTA) for the deduction of equity incentive expenses.
 The FTA issued a circular letter sanctioning the reforms in a bid to unify the approach of Swiss cantons regarding taxation.
 While the guidelines have been applied by the majority of the cantons, there still remains some tax administrations that disprove of the new circular requirements.
 They are of a different opinion concerning the deductibility of expenses for shares in particular.

-However, the FTA guidelines confirm the general principle that only actual costs incurred and registered into statutory accounts can be deducted.
-Furthermore, they provide clarifications regarding equity incentive costs.
-According to the new guidelines, there are various situations regarding the participation of employees in the company’s equity.
+The FTA guidelines endorse the general principle that only actual costs incurred and registered into statutory accounts can be deducted.
+They also clarify the treatment of equity incentive costs.
+The guidelines address the circumstances under which employee participation in the company’s equity should be carried out.